"The gold standard of reissue distributors" (Kenneth Turan, Los Angeles Times),

 Charm of the Bourgeoisie; Clouzot’s Quai

 Gardens; Jacques Becker’s Touchez Pas Au

 Grisbi; Bresson’s Au Hasard Balthazar;

-Rialto's 2009 releases included the U.S. premiere of Godard's Made in U.S.A., the 40th anniversary re-release of Costa-Gavras' Academy Award-winning political thriller Z,
+Rialto's 2009 releases included the U.S. premiere of Godard's Made in U.S.A., the 40th anniversary re-release of Costa-Gavras' Oscar-winning political thriller Z,

-starring Yves Montand and Jean-Louis Trintignant, Jean-Pierre Melville's legendary wartime drama Léon Morin, Priest, starring Jean-Paul Belmondo, and John Boulting's Brighton Rock, a British Film Noir masterpiece
+Melville's wartime drama Léon Morin, Priest, starring Jean-Paul Belmondo, and John Boulting's Noir classic Brighton Rock, adapted from Graham Greene's novel.

 Rialto celebrated a record-breaking 2004 with the previously unreleased, original 1954

 the year’s top-grossing foreign films.